nicoguaro/AdvancedMath/Slides/Course_presentation.md

     - March 30
     - April 20
     - May 11
-- Homeworks are due on the next dates
+- Homework is due on the following dates
     - January 29
     - February 2
     - March 2